moonlight-sanctuary/Wobbly-Wonder-Journal/README.md

 - ✅ **Error handling** - Graceful failures and recovery
 - ✅ **Cross-device compatibility** - Desktop, tablet, mobile

-## 🤝 Contributing

-We welcome contributions that align with Reflect's mission of creating a supportive, empathetic journaling experience:

-1. **Fork the repository**
-2. **Make your changes** (keep the empathetic, caring tone!)
-3. **Test thoroughly** - run the test suite
-4. **Submit a pull request** with a clear description

-### **Development Philosophy**
-- **Empathy first** - Every feature should feel caring and supportive
-- **Privacy always** - Never compromise user privacy
-- **Simplicity** - Keep the interface clean and focused
-- **Quality** - Comprehensive testing and error handling

 ## 📄 License

 MIT License - Use freely, modify as needed, share the love! ❤️

 ---

-## 🌟 Start Your Journey Today

-**Reflect** is more than a journaling app - it's a companion for your personal growth journey.
-Whether you're processing daily experiences, exploring your emotions, or celebrating your wins, Reflect is here to support you with empathy, privacy, and care.

-**Ready to begin?** Open `index.html` and start writing.
-Your thoughts matter, your growth is beautiful, and your journey deserves a caring companion. ✨

----

-*Made with ❤️ for everyone who believes in the power of reflection and personal growth.*
+*Made for me because I couldn't find a simple app out there, shared with ❤️ for everyone who believes in the power of reflection and personal growth.*